 David Suzuki: Natural Sciences

-He studied communications and genetics and is now one of Canada’s best-known scientists and activists, translating complex info for TV audiences.
+He studied communications and genetics and is now one of Canada’s best-known scientists and activists, translating complex information into digestible pieces for TV audiences.

 Photo: David Suzuki Foundation